 - Respiratory Problems – Due to their narrow nostril and wrinkly appearance, French Bulldogs can experience several respiratory problems.

-If you are getting yourself a French Bulldog, you will need to take care of a lot of things, including their grooming, bathing, exercise, cleaning, and training.
+If you are getting yourself a French Bulldog, you will need to take care of a lot of things, including grooming, bathing, exercise, cleaning, and training.
 Your French Bulldog might be a little stubborn.
 In that case, you’ll need to be extra patient while training your dog.

 Due to their gentle temperament and adorable appearance, French Bulldogs are certainly worth your time and money!
 So, don’t think if they are high maintenance or not; get yourself a French Bulldog right now!